The Ruling Elder’s Reasonable Service in the Courts of the Church

 Some presbyters seem to believe that entering the arena of ecclesial/denominational controversy is—to quote the military supercomputer in the prescient 1983 teen movie WarGames—“a strange game.
 The only winning move is not to play.”
 In the film, the drama was supplied by the assumption that thermonuclear combat led to the mutually assured destruction of all participants.

 A ruling elder’s participation in the courts of the church, though, need not necessitate mutual assured destruction, to stick with Cold War imagery.
-Rather, the goal is the peace and purity of the church; the hope is divinely assured edification and protection Christ’s flock.
+Rather, the goal is the peace and purity of the church; the hope is divinely assured edification and protection of Christ’s flock.
 The Great Shepherd rules the church, but he does it mediately through weak and fallible men—presbyters—who are always plural in the New Testament and in biblical presbyterian order.
 This means power is not concentrated in one or a few elders or (as we shall see below) in one type of elders.
 Weakness and fallibility (also known as the fact of total depravity) demand the plurality of elders and the accountability of courts we find modeled in Acts and the Epistles.

 The fact of total depravity means the ruling elder’s service in any level of the church courts can be less than enjoyable.
 A newly ordained ruling elder may soon be shocked by discipline cases and thorny issues in his local church.
 Romantic notions of the eldership are quickly dispelled.
 There may be trouble enough “at home,” but a presbyterian ruling elder’s responsibilities and concerns ought not end at the local church’s property lines.